The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

 The response function $y=(\nu_r-\nu_e)/\nu_e$ is a fractional frequency shift, where $\nu_r$ is the laser's frequency as observed by the receiving spacecraft and $\nu_e$ the frequency observed by the emitter.
 For a timelike observer with four-velocity $\mathbf{U}$, the observed frequency is $\nu=-g_{\mu\nu}U^\mu P^\nu$, where $\mathbf{P}=\tfrac{\nu_0}{c}\dot{\boldsymbol{\sigma}}$ is the photon's propagation vector.
 Here, $\nu_0$ is the frequency as observed by a static observer, located at infinity.
 Each spacecraft observes a frequency:

 We can now determine the GW response function by comparing $\nu_r$ and $\nu_e$.
-Here, we neglect $\mathcal{O}(\beta^2)$ Lorentz factors.
+Here, we can neglect $\mathcal{O}(\beta^2)$ Lorentz factors.
 The final result, i.e. the GW contribution to the one-way frequency shift, which is expanded up to linear order in both $h$ and $\beta$, is \begin{widetext}

 \end{widetext} Note this expression can also be obtained by taking the derivative of the time delay in Eq.~\eqref{eq:deltat} with respect to the reception time $t_r$ (see App.~\ref{app:TTF} for more details).
-Furthermore, at zeroth order in $h$, the one-way frequency shift $y$ is the laser's Doppler shift $-\eta_{ij}(\beta_r^i-\beta_e^i)\hat{n}_{(0)}^j$.
+Furthermore, at zeroth-order in $h$ we recover the laser's Doppler shift